keplerbelt/keplerbelt.github.io/_posts/2019-04-07-arduino-to-arduino-spi-with-custom-clock.markdown

 ### Programming

-I had a make a few changes in the message format and optimise the ISR callback on slave because I was noticing that there are some ASCII 7 (BELL) characters being sent.
+I had to make a few changes in the message format and optimise the ISR callback on slave because I was noticing that there are some ASCII 7 (BELL) characters being sent.